-Beth is an established advocate with over 17 years’ experience of defending in serious and complex cases.
-She has extensive trial experience.
-She has established a reputation for thorough preparation, effective cross-examination and excellent client care.
+Beth is an established advocate with significant experience of defending in the most serious and complex of cases.
+She has extensive trial experience and is regularly instructed in high publicity cases.
+An advocate with a diverse defence practice, Beth has garnered a reputation for thorough preparation, effective cross-examination and excellent client care.

 Prior to her work as a criminal defence barrister, Beth interned at the Jamaica Council for Human Rights in Kingston (1998) and at the Louisiana Crisis Assistance Centre in New Orleans, USA (1997).

 Beth is ranked as a leader in Crime in the Legal 500 and Chambers UK.

 - British Association for Sport and Law (BASL)

 - “Terrorising the Innocent” New Law Journal (2010) Vol.160 (No. 7411 & 7412), p.
 481, Co-written with Ali Bajwa KC

 - “The Race Crime Debate and the Effectiveness of such Cases”

 Beth was a contributor to the Channel 5 programme ‘Riots’.